Sahel13/Sahel13.github.io/posts/steering-llms-with-smc.md

 ## Inference-Time Alignment of LLMs

 Inference-time alignment refers to modifying a pre-trained model’s sampling behavior without changing its parameters.
-Instead of fine-tuning the model weights, we operate directly on the distribution $\mathbb{P}_{T}$ it already defines, biasing it towards sequences that satisfy a reward or constraint.
-SMC algorithms provide a natural framework for this: by iteratively reweighting and resampling partial generations according to a reward function, we can steer the model’s output distribution toward the desired behavior while preserving stochasticity and diversity.
+Instead of fine-tuning the model weights, we intervene at sampling time and adjust how likely the model is to pick certain continuations.
+Sequential Monte Carlo provides a natural framework for this: by iteratively reweighting and resampling partial generations based on a reward signal, we can nudge the model toward desired behaviors while retaining some of its inherent randomness and diversity.

 Formally, we specify our preferences through a sequence of reward functions